mdickinson/bigfloat/reference.rst

   it differs from Python floats and integers.

-* The floor division operator x // y and the builtin divmod function are not implemented for BigFloat instances.
+* The floor division operator x // y and the builtin divmod function are not currently implemented for BigFloat instances.

 Comparisons between BigFloats and integers or BigFloats and floats also work as expected, performing an implicit exact conversion of the